The download section defines where to store translated files.

 • All other files are stored using withLang/${lang}/${file}

-This feature can be disabled by adding filter_untranslated to features in the upload section and reuploading your source language file.
-It’s not available for all file formats, so please consult the documentation for more details.
+If you want to disable this fallback feature, you can add filter_untranslated to the features section in the upload and reupload your source language file.
+Note that this feature may not be available for all file formats, so check their documentation for details.

-Stored files overwrite any of existing files.
-Be careful!
+Downloaded files overwrite any existing files.
+Be careful before you proceed!

 Run the Localazy CLI with parameter -s to output the list of files that are about to be written before you download and store translated files.